 Dashboards

-This page provides more detailed information about how some dashboard graphs options work.
+This page provides more detailed information about how some dashboard charts options work.
 For all other options, please see the help icon with attached tooltip for more information.

-Open the dashboard and graph builder in your app.
+Open the dashboard and chart builder in your app.

-Some data is better understood if the graph is rendered in a different way.
-We provide three display options:
+Some data is better understood if the chart is rendered in a different way.
+We provide the following display options:

 The image below shows the same metric in all three graph types.
 In the Line and Area graph you can see that the amount of data has increased, but the Relative area graph at the bottom shows that the relation between transmitted/received has not changed over time.